oresat/oresat-star-tracker-hardware/README.md

 # star-tracker
-Open Source Star Tracker with Python and OpenCV
+Open Source Star Tracker for OreSat with Python and OpenCV

+To-Do:
+	- make "__init__.py"?